jkatsnelson/jkatsnelson.github.io/_posts/2015-02-09-put-the-middleman-inside-the-rails.md

 ---
 layout: post
-title: How to Put the Middleman Inside the Rails
+title: How to Put Middleman Inside of some Rails
 feature-img: "img/sample_feature_img.png"
 ---

-Let me tell you how to put the Middleman inside of the Rails.
+Let me tell you how to put Middleman inside of some Rails.

 ##Middleman 3: